-The kilometre long Wangfujing Street, close to the Peninsula Hotel, Beijing is full of shops with international brands.
-The Oriental Plaza is huge, with over 40 worldwide known brands; it is possibly one of the largest shopping malls in Asia.
+Experience The kilometre long Wangfujing Street, close to the Peninsula Hotel, Beijing is full of shops with international brands.
+The Oriental Plaza is huge, with over 40 worldwide known brands and possibly one of the largest shopping malls in Asia.
 It is Beijing’s version of the Bloomingdales and the Wangfujing shopping district comparable with the New York's Fifth Avenue, the Champs-Elysees of Paris and the Ginza in Tokyo.
-But it is time for us shopaholics to return to our hotel.

-The next day was for sightseeing so after an early breakfast at Jing, which had a huge selection of Chinese and western dishes, we hit the road.
-The great plus of the Peninsula is that it is only a few blocks down from two underground train stations which makes getting around town extremely easy.
-We took the Metro on the first two day but once we got hang of the place, all the important tourist destinations like Tiananmen Square, Forbidden City, Drum Tower etc, seemed just a walk away.
+Location The Peninsula Beijing is located in Beijing's cultural district, adjacent to the Wangfujing shopping.
+The great plus is that it is only a few blocks from two underground train stations which makes getting around town extremely easy.
+All the important tourist destinations like Tiananmen Square, Forbidden City, Drum Tower etc, seem like just a walk away.